What changes about a ductless mini split once you cross into Inglewood

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Inglewood, that question matters before equipment is ordered because heat pump replacement, duct correction, electrical review, and rebate documentation.
 A clean ductless mini split scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-What a Inglewood homeowner is actually asking before booking a mini split install
+Questions a Inglewood buyer types before approving a mini split install

 Inglewood search intent for mini split install.